YokeYao/MLLMU-Bench/README.md

 ## Quick Access:
 - [Huggingface Dataset](https://huggingface.co/datasets/MLLMMU/MLLMU-Bench): Our benchmark is available on Huggingface.
 More updates comming soon.
 - [Arxiv Paper](https://arxiv.org/abs/): Detailed information about the MLLMU-Bench dataset and its unique evaluation.
-- GitHub Repository: Access the source code, fine-tuning scripts, and additional resources for the TOFU dataset.
+- [GitHub Repository](https://github.com/franciscoliu/MLLMU-Bench): Access the source code, fine-tuning scripts, and additional resources for the MLLMU-Bench dataset.
+You may also use our training data to fine-tune your own "vanilla" model!